 The exclusions of OPD are cosmetic procedures, dental implants, CAD/CAM restorations, bone grafts, expenses incurred outside India, some medications, self-inflicted injuries, and routine preventive check-ups.

-OPD refers to the Outpatient Department.
+OPD stands for Outpatient Department.
 This is a section of a hospital or clinic in which the patients get medical care without being admitted for an overnight stay.
 This includes diagnostic tests, consultations with doctors, and minor treatments.
+In fact, patients can return home on the same day after the treatment.
+Most medclaim policy covers OPD treatment costs as a built-in cover, while others offer it in an optional add-on plan.
+OPD treatment usually has a fixed sub-limit.

 OPD (Outpatient Department) treatment includes clinic, patient visits to a hospital, or healthcare centre for diagnosis, consultation, or minor procedures without the need to get admitted.
-Unlike hospitalisation, Outpatient Department treatments do not need a stay overnight in a hospital.
+Unlike hospitalisation, Outpatient Department treatments do not need an overnight stay in a hospital.
+Thus, the OPD patient does not require an overnight stay.

 Also Read: